sayandip18/shopper/README.md

 The request will return a JWT valid for 1 hour, which confirms the request was successful.
 Now, the user can use the following credentials to login.
 Else, the user will get an error.

+## Technologies used

+1. React
+2. Bulma

+## What I learnt doing this project

+1. Using Context API to manage states efficiently
+2. Bulma CSS
+3. Generating a fake backend API with `json-server`
+4. What JWT is and how it can be used for authentication

+## Scopes to improve the user experience

+1. Make the shopping cart design a drawer component.
+2. Diversifying the product items into several categories.
+3. Make the products searchable (one may use speech-to-text API for this too)